meleu/tdd-ruby/hello-world.md

 end
 ```

-Run the tests and it should pass.
+The tests should pass now.

 One question that might arise here is: "shouldn't we create a test for the greeting method?".
 And my answer for this case is: **no**.
 We want to validate the desired behavior, which is to greet people in a proper language.
 Our test suite is validating this behavior through the `#hello` method.